USA Banner

 BA Biology, Oberlin College

-Dan Flynn, PhD is a data scientist with 15 years of experience in quantitative research on transportation safety, land use, and environmental science.
-His research projects span across modes, using statistical tools to derive insights from and create compelling visualizations of complex data sets.
+Dan Flynn, PhD is a data scientist with more than 20 years of experience in quantitative research on sustainability, resilience, energy analysis, and transportation safety.
+His research projects span across transportation modes, using statistical tools to derive insights from and create compelling visualizations of complex data sets.

 Prior to joining the U.S. DOT Volpe Center, Flynn was a research scientist in sustainability and global change, working at Harvard University, the University of Zurich, and the Chinese Academy of Sciences.
 He has taught courses on environmental science, sustainable energy solutions, and data science solutions using open-source statistical programming languages.